mikeqfu/pyhelpers/docs/source/index.rst

         :alt: Zenodo - DOI
         :target: https://zenodo.org/badge/latestdoi/173177909

-|
 | **Author**: Qian Fu
 | **Email**: q.fu@bham.ac.uk

-PyHelpers is an open-source Python package designed as a lite tool kit for facilitating data (pre)processing tasks.
-It provides a miscellaneous collection of easy-to-use Python functions/classes that can help with day-to-day reading/writing of file-like objects, manipulation of various types of data (e.g. geographical data and textual data) and communication with a SQL database.
+PyHelpers is an open-source Python package designed as a lite toolkit for facilitating data (pre)processing tasks.
+It provides a miscellaneous collection of easy-to-use functions/classes that can help with tasks such as reading/writing of file-like objects, manipulation of various types of data (e.g. geographical data and textual data) and communication with a relational database management system (e.g. PostgreSQL).

 .. toctree::